AdobeDocs/experience-platform.en/help/destinations/destination-sdk/functionality/destination-configuration/oauth2-authentication.md

 ---
 # OAuth 2 authentication

-Use Destination SDK to allow Adobe Experience Platform to connect to your destination by using the [OAuth 2 authentication framework](https://tools.ietf.org/html/rfc6749).
+Destination SDK supports several authentication methods to your destination.
+Among these is the option to authenticate to your destination by using the [OAuth 2 authentication framework](https://tools.ietf.org/html/rfc6749).

 This page describes the various OAuth 2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth 2 authentication for your destination.

 ## Supported integration types {#supported-integration-types}

-Refer to the table below for details on what type of destinations support the functionality described in this page.
+Refer to the table below for details on which types of integrations support the functionality described on this page.

 |Integration type| Supports functionality |
 |---|---|